npon97/binauralsensoryaugmentation/README.md

 implementing test functionality and managing 3rd party dependencies with relative ease (depending on your experience level of cmake).

+### Using a beacon
+A .wav file is used in this project as a beacon.
+The literature shows that wide spectrum sound clips are best for locating a sound source.
+An audio clip of sparrows with faint background machinary can be used as an effective beacon sound.

 ### Building the project
 To build the project do these steps (where `<project_root_dir>` is the place where the project was installed/cloned to):